Halicery/JSON-VBAProject/README.md

 # JSON-VBAProject

-VBA code written mainly to parse JSON API responses, query JSON data using JSON Path Expressions and return JSON values into cells using UDF formulae in Excel.
+VBA code written mainly to parse JSON API responses, query JSON data with JSON Path Expressions and return JSON values into cells using UDF formulae in Excel.

 ### The VBAProject